A quantum wire approach to weighted combinatorial graph optimisation problems: Results and Discussion

 The first sparse graph example for which we want to find the MWIS solution is shown in \figref{fig:scenario3} (a) featuring 10 vertices.
 The set of vertex weights used in this problem instance is given by $\{w_0, w_1, \ldots, w_9\} = \{0.22, 0.51, 0.36, 0.21, 0.46, 0.22, 0.1, 0.57, 0.48, 0.1\}$.
 By rearranging the positions of the nodes, all the edges can be made to satisfy the UDG criterion except for the triangle between nodes $\{0,4,5\}$, and the all-to-all connected cluster formed by nodes $\{0,1,8,9\}$.
 As shown in \figref{fig:scenario3} (b), these links can be realized with quantum wire constructions, resulting in an embedded graph formed by a total of 20 atoms with exclusively UDG connectivity.
 For comparison, we note that the implementation of the same logical problem using the gadget encoding described in \cite{nguyen2023} with additional optimization takes a total of $211$ atoms using the open software package \texttt{UnitDiskMapping.jl} \cite{UDmapping}.
 Naturally, this could be further optimized, for example using graph reduction techniques \cite{schuetz2024, SchuetzKatzgraber2025}, but for quasi-UDGs our technique provides a robust and efficient alternative that can be readily solved with weighted-graph annealing in our neutral atom hardware.

 The ground state of the encoded problem is degenerate, with three distinct configurations corresponding to the minimum MWIS cost.
 Among these, the configuration highlighted with dashed gray circles in \figref{fig:scenario3}(b) represents the ground state obtained using the experimentally calibrated interaction weights.
 To optimize the annealing schedule, we employed a closed-loop procedure that iteratively tuned the parameters of the annealing schedule.
-Classical post-processing of the measurement outcomes reveals a clear anti-correlation between the ground state probability and the average MWIS cost, validating the effectiveness of the annealing parameter optimization as shown in \figref{fig:scenario3}(c).
+Classical post-processing of the measurement outcomes reveals a clear anti-correlation between the ground state relative frequency and the average MWIS cost, validating the effectiveness of the annealing parameter optimization as shown in \figref{fig:scenario3}(c).
 To further illustrate the performance of our approach, we highlight a specific measurement corresponding to the lowest average cost $\langle H_\mathrm{MWIS}\rangle$ observed during the optimization cycle.
-This measurement shown in \figref{fig:scenario3}(d) confirms that the most probable configuration returns one of the degenerate ground states that maps back to the MWIS of the original graph.
+This measurement, shown in \figref{fig:scenario3}(d), confirms that the most frequent configuration is a valid ground state solution of the full MWIS graph.
+The histogram data is sorted first by frequency of occurrence, then by state index.
+We display only the first 20 bins for clarity, along with the cost of each measured state.
+In the data, we observe that whilst there should be three degenerate solutions, the system preferentially returns one of the configurations.
+This is likely due to small calibration errors in the relative weights ($<7\%$ RMS) and trap positions that break the degeneracy associated with different configurations of excitations along the quantum wire.
+However, since these all contain the same configuration of logical qubits, the broken degeneracy does not prevent observation of a valid solution to the target problem instance.

 Both the input graph and the post-processed data are shown, providing direct evidence of the system’s ability to identify MWIS solutions through quantum annealing on the neutral atom hardware.
-These results validate the approach of using weighted quantum wires for finding MWIS solutions on near term hardware.
+In the input data, we observe a target ground state solution with a relative frequency of $0.05\pm 0.02$.
+Without the annealing sequence (see Appendix~\ref{appendix:experiment_setup} for details), the expected probability of observing a target state solely due to atom loss is $p_\mathrm{target}=p^{(N-n)}(1-p)^n$, with target state length $N$, number of lost atoms $n$, and measured baseline survival rate $p$.
+Using $N=20$, $n=8$ and $p=0.985$, we find $p_\mathrm{target}=2\times10^{-15}$ for the MWIS solution.
+These results show that the coherent annealing process dominates over atom losses, and validates the approach of using weighted quantum wires for finding MWIS solutions on near term hardware.